TheNile431w/TheNile/README.md

 <code>GRANT ALL ON \*.\* TO 'team431'@'localhost'; </code><br />

-Once you have entered the default MySQL database (ip, username, password, and db), simply run:
+Once you have entered the default MySQL database (ip, username, password, and db), exit, login as the newly created user (team431) and create TheNile database with the following command:

+<code> Create database TheNile;</code>

+Then just simply run the following command to instantiate all tables

 <code> php setup/setup.php </code> on your command line.